 - COVID-19 has adversely impacted the hiring of community professionals.
 While 20% of community programs have put further hiring on hold, 10% of programs have reported or expect lay-offs.

 - Lack of structure is another challenge faced by the majority of online communities.
 Only 25% of communities involve executives while making decisions, only 34% have formal roles, and only 16% have a funded roadmap.

 - Whenever there has been a lack of success with online communities, it has been attributed to a wide variety of factors, with lack of internal support and resources being the #1 factor mentioned by 31% of community professionals.

 On the other hand, lack of engagement and community not addressing member needs were stated as primary reasons by 24% and 17% of professionals.

 I hope you enjoyed reading the article.
-If there are any other statistics about online communities that you’d like me to add, please feel free to share them in the comments below.
+If there are any other online community statistics that you’d like me to add, please feel free to share them in the comments below.